caleb-sideras/gox-starter/src/pages/docs/_markdown/render.md

 }

 type DynamicT struct {
-	Template *template.Template   // A single template object Content  interface{}          // Data to be executed within your template }
+	Templates []string            // Paths to the .html files intended for execution Content   interface{}         // Data to be executed within your template Template  *template.Template  // Template object used for your page }
 ```